ngchianglin/WebMonitor/README.md

 ## Building and Deployment

 The application is a maven project that can be imported into Eclipse IDE.
-It can be built and deployed to Google App Engine using the Eclipse IDE (Google cloud tools for Eclipse installed).
+It can be built and deployed to Google App Engine using the Eclipse IDE (Google cloud tools for Eclipse installed) or maven with the app engine plugin configured.

 The monitoring javascript is present in the scripts directory and can be accessed via